soulik/luazmq/README.md

 ZeroMQ binding for Lua

-This binding relies on ZeroMQ 4.0.x+ C API!
+This binding relies on ZeroMQ 4.x.x+ C API!
+(Currently supports ZeroMQ 4.2 features)

 It's divided into low level C++ part and high level Lua part.
 Therefore there are two files luazmq.dll (luazmq.so) and zmq.lua.